DXVVAY/hCaptcha-Solver/README.md

 This solver is flagged for obv reasons (playwright hsw) + Text Challenge.

-So if you want a good hCaptcha solver I will recommend you to use [fCaptcha](https://t.me/hCapSolution) which uses a hsw reverse and is unflagged for discord.
+So if you want a good hCaptcha solver I will recommend you to use [fCaptcha Telegram](https://t.me/hCapSolution) / [fCaptcha Discord](https://disocrd.gg/fcaptcha) which uses a hsw reverse and is unflagged for discord.

 ## proof

-hsw decrypted:
+hsw decrypted (AES-256-GCM):

 ```json
 {